Global Importer of Record · ISO-Certified · Ministry-Authorized 🇬🇧 Global Operations Line: +44 330 533 0223

 Export control classification:

-- High-performance computing systems may fall under EAR 3A001 (US export controls)
+• High-performance computing systems may fall under EAR 3A001, 3A090 or 4A090 (US export controls) depending on performance thresholds

-From our operations: GPU/AI hardware to developed markets (EU, Japan, Singapore) typically clears without issue when:
+From our operations: GPU/AI hardware to developed markets (EU, Japan, Singapore) may clear without issue when all of the following apply:

-- End-user is commercial data center or enterprise (not military, government research, or sanctioned entity)
+• End-user is a commercial data center or enterprise (not military, government research, or a sanctioned entity)

 Timeline impact: If dual-use review is triggered, +2-5 business days for classification assessment.
 In controlled markets, +1-2 weeks if end-user verification or license application required.